A wooden gavel resting on a dark surface — representing legal proceedings and discovery

 Lawyers doing lawyer work

-Your team's time is too expensive to spend doing what Overstand can do in seconds.
-Document logistics is not legal strategy.
+Your team's time is too expensive to spend doing what intelligent eDiscovery software can do in seconds.
+Document logistics is not a legal strategy.
 Free your people up to actually lawyer.

 You don't need a vendor to process your client's communications.
 You need a system that makes those communications navigable from day one.